Updated: Jan 29

 Another news criteria is prominence.
 Who would give a better interview, Suzy Homemaker or a mayor?
 The mayor would because he gets to the point and will likely be able to answer all our questions.
 Suzy Homemaker may be a nice lady but she will likely not know exact numbers or other information our viewers may need.

 Imagine spending the money and time on running for office or being vocal about a problem that needs to be fixed in the community and learn nobody cares.
 This is what happens when local media reaches out to you and you don't give an interview.
 If you are an underdog, it's in your best interest to return our calls and give us 5 minutes of your time.
+Failure to do so may result in us never seeking you out for a follow-up.
+We too are busy.

 7. OUR REPORTING CAN BE SUBTLE